fserb/bkc/pages/bouncing/bouncing.md

 Keeping things subtle makes them somehow more powerful, as they still add to the scene without being strongly noticed.

 And this is the final form of our bouncing crystal effect.
-As always, click on the edit button to play around the code at any stage of the article.
+As always, you can open the [demo standalone]({{relativePath}}/effect.html) or click on the edit button to play around the code at any stage of the article.
 Hack away.